BU-Spark/ml-spare-it-contamination/3.EDA/README.md

 # Spare-it Exploratory Data Analysis (EDA)

-We have provided several Jupyter Notebook for our Exploratory Data Analysis.
+We have provided several Jupyter Notebooks for our Exploratory Data Analysis.
 The file directory and any other necessary setup details are explained below.

 ## File directory